 Sangastiano's early oil paintings, drawings, and mixed media studies of sideshow, Coney Island, patterns, and portraits

-Toni-Lee Sangastiano is an Associate Professor of Graphic Design & Digital Media at Champlain College.
+Toni-Lee Sangastiano is a Professor of Graphic Design & Digital Media at Champlain College.
 Sangastiano is known for her realistic portraits of sideshow performers and is one of the leading sideshow banner painters in the United States.
 Her work plays an important documentation role in the decaying theatrical genre of the American sideshow and its adaptation to an ever-increasing technological and mediated world.
 Exhibitions include Side Show, Yale School of Art; Amazing Marvels, Off Rhode Gallery in Washington D.C., Wide Open 2, curated by Nathan Trotman, Associate Curator, Solomon R. Guggenheim Museum of Art, BWAC, New York; Under the Big Top: The Fine Art of the Circus in America at the Robert Hull Fleming Museum, a commissioned outdoor bannerline installation for the Shelburne Museum’s Circus Day in America, and the Tate Modern, London.

 Toni-Lee recently spent a year on sabbatical living in Italy and attending the Angel Academy of Art to learn the drawing methods of the masters.
 Simultaneously, she started a Ph.D program at the Institute for Doctoral Studies in the Visual Arts (IDSVA) studying philosophy, aesthetics and art theory in Venice, Florence, Paris, Berlin and Istanbul.